Research Activities

 In contrast to the voluminous literature on the impacts of immigration on developed countries, the consequences of the potentially large cross-border flows of human capital on source countries have received scant attention from economists and political scientists (though the pioneering work of Bhagwati and others on the welfare implications of human capital flows from poor to rich countries beginning in the mid-1970s is a notable exception).

-Our proposed research is aimed at filling this void.
-It has three main elements:
+The project team's research aimed at filling this void.
+It had three main elements:

 • The political economy of developed country immigration policy